Mirages: On Anthropomorphism in Dialogue Systems: Linguistic Factors

-Moreover, while the above applies to English and many languages, such as those from the Indo-European family, many others feature different sets of pronouns or distinctions for animate and inanimate things~\citep{yamamoto-1999-animacy}, and the self-referential production of these could further influence anthropomorphic perceptions.
+Moreover, while the above applies to English and many similar languages, such as those from the Indo-European family, others feature different sets and uses of pronouns, where distinctions for animate and inanimate things may vary~\citep{yamamoto-1999-animacy}, and the self-referential production of these pronouns could further influence anthropomorphic perceptions.